sp-endrit-bajo/stylabilla/CONTRIBUTING.md

 ## Semantic Versioning and Releases

 Stylabilla follows [semantic versioning](http://semver.org).
 Applications using Stylabilla should be able to update patch and minor versions without requiring any changes to their code.
-We also use [semantic-release](https://github.com/semantic-release/semantic-release), meaning that when a pull request is merged, the following will occur:
+We also use [semantic-release](https://github.com/semantic-release/semantic-release) and its [default commit message format](https://github.com/semantic-release/semantic-release#default-commit-message-format), meaning that when a pull request is merged, the following will occur:

 Commit Type | NPM Release
 --- | ---
 `fix` | patch
 `feat` | minor/feature
-`BREAKING CHANGE` (in commit body) | major/breaking
+`BREAKING CHANGE:` (in commit body) | major/breaking

 Avoid making breaking changes if possible.
 The general rule is: **if it requires consumers to make changes to their code, then it's a breaking change**.